daliwangi/markets/README.md

 Run the script with '-h' for a help page.
 Check below for script descriptions, download and basic instructions to run them.

-These scripts use the latest version of Bash.
-Other packages that may be required to run some functions are Curl/Wget, Jq, Websocat and Lolcat.
+These bash scripts mostly need 'curl'.
+Some of them will work if you have got 'wget' instead, but not all of them.
+Other important packages are 'jq' and 'websocat' for some scripts.

 ---